Top 10 500 Series Chassis

-The Lindell provide has a normal IEC input jack for AC power (100–250 V, 50/60 Hz), and an XLR5 output for DC power to the body.
+The Lindell provides a normal IEC input jack for AC power (100–250 V, 50/60 Hz), and an XLR5 output for DC power to the body.
 Due to this fact, each cable might be disconnected from the power supply and is simply replaced if there may be ever a failure.
-The power supply can deliver a most of 5 A, and in case your modules collectively draw too much current, a safety circuit steps in and shuts the power supply down.
+The power supply can deliver most of 5 A, and in case your modules collectively draw too much current, a safety circuit steps in and shuts the power supply down.

 - External universal power supply unit 100-250 V